lmiller1990/vue-testing-handbook/src/vuex-in-components.md

 })
 ```

 The test is very compact - just two lines of code.
-There is a lot of setup involved, however - we are bascially rebuilding the Vuex store.
+There is a lot of setup involved, however - we are basically rebuilding the Vuex store.
 An alternative is to import the real Vuex store, with the actual getter.
 This introduces another dependency to the test though, and when developing a large system, it's possible the Vuex store might be being developed by another programmer, and has not been implemented yet.

 Let's see how we can write the test using the `mocks` mounting option: